vercel/examples/edge-functions/feature-flag-optimizely/README.md

 You can deploy code behind feature flags, experiment with A/B tests, and roll out or roll back features immediately.
 All of this functionality is available with minimal performance impact via easy-to-use, open source SDKs.

 In this example, you will be able to use optimizely feature flags at the edge with [NextJS](https://nextjs.org/) applications deployed on [Vercel](https://vercel.com/).
+This example uses Optimizely [Javascript SDK](https://docs.developers.optimizely.com/full-stack/v4.0/docs/javascript-node) inside a [Vercel Edge Function](https://vercel.com/docs/concepts/functions/edge-functions) to provide a starting point for you to implement experimentation and feature flagging for your experiences at the edge.
+For a guide to getting started with our platform more generally, this can be combined with the steps outlined in our Javascript Quickstart [here](https://docs.developers.optimizely.com/full-stack/v4.0/docs/javascript-node).

+### Identity Management
+Out of the box, Optimizely's Full Stack SDKs require a user-provided identifier to be passed in at runtime to drive experiment and feature flag decisions.
+This example generates a unique id, stores it in a cookie and reuses it to make the decisions sticky.
+Another common approach would be to use an existing unique identifier available within your application.

+### Bucketing
+For more information on how Optimizely Full Stack SDKs bucket visitors, see [here](https://docs.developers.optimizely.com/full-stack/v4.0/docs/how-bucketing-works).

 ## One-Click Deploy